dart-lang/build/build_config/README.md

   type.
 For instance a compiler must run after any Builder which can produce `.dart` outputs or those libraries can't be compiled.
 This option should be rare.
 Defaults to an empty list.
+- **is_optional**: Optional, boolean.
+Specifies whether a Builder can be run lazily, such that it won't execute until one of it's outputs is requested by a later Builder.
+This option should be rare.
+Defaults to `False`.

 Example `builders` config: